Awesome affordable Mother's Day gifts for 2019

 Flowers?
 Absolutely, she deserves them.
 But they're ephemeral; why not give Mom something that will last more than just a few days?

 I've got some great ideas for you -- all of them on sale, some of them Cheapskate exclusives.
-Because, after all, you can't buy Mom's love, but you can save money on it. 😜
+Because, after all, you can't buy Mom's love, but you can save money while trying. 😜

 Disclosure: CNET may get a share of revenue from the sale of the products featured on this page.